California: Deadly stabbing at San Jose church | DW | 23.11.2020

 The mayor of San Jose tweeted that police had arrested a suspect.
 However, he later deleted the tweet, saying that police would be releasing a statement shortly.

-Police said no services were being conducted at the time of the stabbing, but that homeless individuals had been brought to the church so that they could seek refuge from the cold.
+Police said no services were being conducted at the time of the stabbing, but that homeless individuals had been brought to the Grace Baptist Church so that they could seek refuge from the cold.

 Police added that there has been "no confirmation of an arrest" and that "this is a very active."